-The protein shake, long reserved for people who lift weights, offers many advantages: it is easy to prepare, easy to carry, and nutrient-dense.
+The protein shake, long reserved for weightlifters, offers many advantages: it is easy to prepare, easy to transport, and nutrient-dense.

-To succeed in your mass gain, it’s also possible to customize the composition of your shake based on your tastes and needs.
+To succeed in gaining mass, you can also customize the composition of your shake according to your tastes and needs.

-With water or milk, plant-based or animal proteins, in powder form or nourishing foods… Many options are available to you !
+With water or milk, plant-based or animal proteins, in powder form or nourishing foods… Several options are available to you!

-Here I explain how to prepare your bulking shake optimally, with recipe ideas and tips.
+Here I explain how to prepare your mass-gainer shake optimally, with recipe ideas and tips.

 Ingredients to enrich your shake

-You can mix the protein of your choice with water or plant-based milk; adjust the amount according to the desired flavor and texture.
-Expect on average 150 calories per shaker (excluding gainer).
+You can mix the chosen protein with water or plant-based milk; adjust the amount according to the desired flavor and texture.
+Count on an average of 150 calories per shake (excluding mass gainer).

-To make an effective shake for mass gain, you can add foods to it depending on training intensity and appetite.
+To make an effective mass-gaining shake, you can add foods to it depending on training intensity and appetite.

-- some carbohydrates with fruits such as banana, rolled oats, or cocoa powder
+- some carbohydrates with fruits such as banana, oats, or cocoa powder

-- some healthy fats: hazelnut butter, peanut butter, chia seeds, flaxseed or avocado
+- some healthy fats: hazelnut purée, peanut butter, chia seeds, flax seeds, or avocado

 - some creamy proteins: plain yogurt, fromage blanc or skyr, or silken tofu